MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-manage-search.md

 1. How many results will appear on the filter panel
 2. In what order they will be organized

-The following image examplifies the **Edit panel** that will open for strong-type attributes:
+The following image exemplifies the **Edit panel** that will open for strong-type attributes:

 > [!div class="mx-imgBorder"]
 > ![](media/string-filter-options.png "String filter options")

 In this panel, you can specify the number of desired results on the **Filter** panel as well as the order policy by which they will be organized.

-The following image examlifies the **Edit panel** that will open for number-type attributes:
+The following image exemlifies the **Edit panel** that will open for number-type attributes:

 > [!div class="mx-imgBorder"]
 > ![](media/number-filter-options.png "Number filter options")

 In this panel you can specify the intervals included on the **Filter** panel as well as the order policy by which they will be organized.

-Lastly, the following image examplifies the **Editing** panel that will open for date-type attributes:
+Lastly, the following image exemplifies the **Editing** panel that will open for date-type attributes:

 > [!div class="mx-imgBorder"]
 > ![](media/date-filter-options.png "Date filter options")